allegroai/clearml-docs/docs/getting_started/video_tutorials/agent_remote_execution_and_automation.md

 Now that our configuration is ready, we can start our agent in docker mode by running the command `clearml-agent daemon –docker`

 After running the command, we can see it pop up in our workers table.
-Now the agent will start listening for tasks in the `default` queue and it’s ready to go!
+Now the agent will start listening for tasks in the `default` queue, and it’s ready to go!

 Let's give our workers something to do.
-Say you have a task that you already ran on your local machine and you tracked it using the 2 magic lines that we saw before.
-Just like in the last video, we can right click it and clone it, so it’s now in draft mode.
+Say you have a task that you already ran on your local machine, and you tracked it using the 2 magic lines that we saw before.
+Just like in the last video, we can right-click it and clone it, so it’s now in draft mode.
 We can easily change some of the hyperparameters on-the-fly and *enqueue* the task.

 The agent will immediately detect that we enqueued a task and start working on it.
 Like we saw before, it will spin up a docker container, install the required packages and dependencies and run the code.

 The task itself is reported to the experiment manager just like any other task, and you can browse its outputs like normal, albeit with the changed parameters we edited earlier during draft mode.

 On the left we can see a button labeled “Workers and Queues”.
-Under the workers tab we can see that our worker is indeed busy with our task and we can see its resource utilization as well.
+Under the workers tab we can see that our worker is indeed busy with our task, and we can see its resource utilization as well.
 If we click on the current experiment, we end up in our experiment view again.
 Now, imagine we see in the scalar output that our model isn’t training the way we want it to, we can abort the task here and the agent will start working on the next task in the queue.

 Back to our workers overview.
-Over in the Queues tab, we get some extra information about which experiments are currently in the queue and we can even change their order by dragging them in the correct position like so.
+Over in the Queues tab, we get some extra information about which experiments are currently in the queue, and we can even change their order by dragging them in the correct position like so.
 Finally, we have graphs of the overall waiting time and overall amount of enqueued tasks over time.

 Talking of which, let’s say your wait times are very long because all data scientists have collectively decided that now is a perfect time to train their models and your on-premise servers are at capacity.
 We have built-in autoscalers for AWS and GCP (in the works) which will automatically spin up new `clearml-agent` VMs when the queue wait time becomes too long.
 If you go for the premium tiers of ClearML, you’ll even get a really nice dashboard to go along with it.